UltraStar-Deluxe/USDX/icons/readme.txt

 the default is "PATH=C:\Programme\lazarus\fpc\2.2.0\bin\i386-win32\".

-To avoid the need to run the resource-compiler, a pre-compiled .res-file was added to SVN.
+To avoid the need to run the resource-compiler, a pre-compiled .res-file was added to Git.
 Please commit the res-file if the rc-file was changed.